tomimulhartono/tomimulhartono.github.io/content/posts/a-collection-of-courses-and-certifications.md

 - ***Credential URL:*** [[Click here]](https://ude.my/UC-a280b4bb-c17c-446b-9e66-7ee4fc8ff9ea)
 - ***Skills Learned:*** Network Configuration · IP Addressing · Routing Protocols · VLAN Configuration · Network Troubleshooting

-Working with Cisco’s Packet Tracer was like setting up my own virtual network lab.
-I learned the ropes of configuring IPs, routing protocols, and VLANs, all while troubleshooting along the way.
-This hands-on experience made network setup feel less daunting and gave me the confidence to tackle real-world network challenges.
+This course was a series of hands-on labs designed to help me get a solid grasp of networking concepts.
+Working with Cisco’s Packet Tracer felt like practicing on a flight simulator before taking to the skies.
+It was a great way to apply everything I’d learned in theory to real-world scenarios.
+By the end, I felt much more comfortable with the ins and outs of networking, which is crucial for anyone in the cybersecurity field.

 ![Certificate](/images/ccna-udemy.jpg)